-When reviewing tenant records, each initial tenant file should contain at a minimum and data input into the Procorem system:
+When reviewing tenant records, each initial tenant file should contain at a minimum:

 - A. A completed application (Mandatory). - B. Tenant consent for release of information (Mandatory).
-The release may be included in the verification form. - C. Kansas Tenant Income Certification (Mandatory). - D. Proof of income. - E. Asset certification, proof of assets, or assets less than \$5,000 statement (which is part of the KTIC). - F. The last recertification and substantiating documentation, or Sample Form #18, whichever is appropriate. - G. Initial written rental agreement (lease) that includes the charged rent amount and term. - H. Drug free lease addendum. - I. Move-in/Move-out Inspections, charge sheet and letter to the tenant.
+The release may be included in the verification form or the application. - C. Kansas Tenant Income Certification (Mandatory). - D. Proof of income. - E. Asset certification, proof of assets, or assets less than \$5,000 statement (which is part of the KTIC). - F. The last recertification and substantiating documentation, or Sample Form 18, whichever is appropriate. - G. Initial written rental agreement (lease) that includes the charged rent amount and term. - H. Drug free lease addendum. - I. Violence Against Women's Act addendum. - J. Move-in/Move-out Inspections, charge sheet and letter to the tenant.

 Other file documents may include: Utility Allowance documentation, proof of tenant identification, age, disability, student verification, marital status, divorce decree and/or child support statement, subsidy type and assistance, citizenship, lead-based paint pamphlet and pet agreements, Next Available Unit Logs and Vacant Unit Rule compliance.
 KHRC will also review at least one denied applicant, one move-out file, the homeless unit file (if applicable), and one eviction or lease termination to assure compliance with IRC §42 and the Kansas Residential Landlord and Tenant Act.
-Further, staff will review Management Plans for current maintenance procedures, Affirmative Fair Housing Marketing Plans using HUD Form HUD-935.2a (2/2011), Resident Selection Criteria, Grievance Procedures and waiting lists.
+Further, staff will review (not approve) Management Plans for current maintenance procedures, Affirmative Fair Housing Marketing Plans using HUD Form HUD-935.2a (2/2011), Resident Selection Criteria, Grievance Procedures and waiting lists.

-KHRC suggests owner/agent conduct background checks of all applicants at the time of move in, to include additional household members.
-This check should include credit, criminal and previous housing.
-Though the background checks are not mandatory, the checks give you a historical record into an applicant's past rental and payment activity and assists in making an informed decision on approval and denial.
+KHRC suggests owner/agents conduct background checks of all applicants at the time of move in, to include additional household members.
+This check should include credit, criminal, and previous housing.
+Though background checks are not mandatory, the checks give you a historical record into an applicant's past rental and payment activity and assists in making an informed decision on approval or denial.
+If a background check/screening process is put in place, it must align with the property's written resident selection criteria and must be carried out in a consistent and uniform manner.